ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-3-deploying-audiomoth.md

 ## Deploy the Sensor

-1. Return the sensor to its housing. **Make sure the microphone hole on the AudioMoth circuit board is oriented correctly in the case and lines up with the microphone hole on the case.**
+1. Return the sensor to its housing. **Make sure the microphone hole(orange box below) on the AudioMoth circuit board is oriented correctly in the case and lines up with the microphone hole on the case.**

+    ![Audiomoth with orange box showing where the microphone is on the device.](images/am_mic_and_switch.jpg)

 2. Ensure SD card remains fully clicked in.